 Friendship House Fayetteville works alongside young adults with intellectual and developmental disabilities and their families to provide intentional, transitional living.
 At its core, this faith-based community is rooted in table fellowship expressed through a daily rhythm of eating, praying and celebrating together.

-Three homes will be constructed, each with two apartment suites.
-In each apartment suite, three students and young professionals live with one “friend resident.”
-Friend residents are young adults with I/DD who have lived at home with family supports.As a gateway to independent living, friend residents are expected to have part-time jobs and care for themselves.Residents live as roommates and friends.
-This model of inclusive living brings education and awareness to both the students and young professionals and friends.
-Students and young professionals will gain compassion in how they care for patients.Friends are empowered and gain independent living skills.
+The Friendship House Fayetteville campus consists of three homes, each with two apartment suites.
+In each apartment suite, typically three students and/or young professionals live with one “friend resident.”
+Friend residents are young adults with disabilities who have lived at home with family supports.
+All residents live as roommates and friends.
+This model of inclusive living forges relationships of mutual self-giving that transforms and encourage all residents involved.
+Friend residents gain independent living skills, self-esteem and increased social awareness.
+Students and young professionals gain compassion in how they serve patients both with and without disabilities through hands-on experience.

 The ServiceSource Foundation led the capital campaign to raise $1.3 million to build Friendship House in Fayetteville.
-ServiceSource Inc., a leading non-profit that offers employment, housing and other supports to individuals with disabilities, is providing operational support.
+ServiceSource, Inc., a leading non-profit that offers employment, housing and other supports to individuals with disabilities, is providing operational support.

 Thank you to our community for the generous support.
 You have all helped make the unique and impactful model of Friendship House Fayetteville a reality.